timescale/docs/use-timescale/continuous-aggregates/migrate.md

 ---
 title: Migrate a continuous aggregate to the new form
-excerpt: Migrate old continuous aggregates to the new form introduced in TimescaleDB 2.7
+excerpt: Migrate old continuous aggregates to the new form introduced in Timescale 2.7
 products: [cloud, mst, self_hosted]
 keywords: [continuous aggregates]
 ---